-NRT.
 NRT is available in various forms and all forms have been shown to reduce craving and withdrawal symptoms.
 The patch is slowest to reach the brain and the nasal spray the fastest.
 Nonetheless, compared to the speed with which the cigarette delivers nicotine to the brain, even the nasal spray is extremely slow.
 In addition, the nicotine dose delivered to the CNS by any of forms of NRT is far below what the cigarette, puff by puff, delivers.
-Dosing typically begins on the quit date and continues for 8-12 weeks, depending on the product.
-Given that NRT simply replaces some of the nicotine that smokers has been getting from cigarettes, there are few contraindications, and the products have been found safe for use by patients with a range of medical conditions, including heart disease.
-Use in pregnancy is more controversial, because nicotine probably has some damaging effects on the fetus.
+Dosing typically begins on the quit date and continues for eight to twelve weeks, depending on the product.
+Given that NRT simply replaces some of the nicotine that smokers have been getting from cigarettes, there are few contraindications, and the products have been found safe for use by patients with a range of medical conditions, including heart disease.
+Use of NRT in pregnancy is more controversial, because nicotine probably has some damaging effects on the fetus.

-Bupropion.
 Bupropion reduces the severity of withdrawal symptoms and the urge to smoke.
 Its potential as an aid to smoking cessation was discovered by chance when the drug was being used as an antidepressant.
 However, its effects on smoking cessation do not rely on its antidepressant actions and its use is not confined to smokers who are depressed.
 The usual dose is a single 150 mg tablet per day for the first week, increasing to two 150 mg tablets per day by the quit date.
-The medication is normally continued for a further 7-11 weeks.
-There is a risk of seizure of 1/1000 and bupropion is contraindicated in pregnancy and those with a history of and predisposition to seizures.
+The medication is normally continued for a further seven to eleven weeks.
+There is a risk of seizure of 1 in 1000 and bupropion is contraindicated in pregnancy, and those with a predisposition and history of disposition to seizures.

-Varenicline.
 Varenicline was specifically designed to aid smoking cessation.
 It is a partial agonist at the nicotinic acetylcholine receptor believed to contribute to nicotine dependence.
 As a partial agonist, it increases activation of the receptors and this is likely to be sufficient to reduce the urge to smoke and the withdrawal symptoms but not sufficient to be rewarding or to induce dependence itself.
 By binding to the receptors, varenicline prevents nicotine from attaching to it, thereby reducing the rewarding effect of smoking.
-In head-
+In head-to-head trials, varenicline has been found to be more effective than bupropion.
+Its main contraindication is pregnancy and the main side effect is nausea.